When people start enquiring about end-of-life hospice care, several questions come to mind.

 This means hospice provides the best possible quality of life for someone in their final moments of life.

-Another common difference is that patients in hospice care can receive palliative care (pain and symptom management) that is covered by Medicare or Medicaid.
+Another common difference is that patients in hospice care can receive palliative care (pain and symptom management) that Medicare or Medicaid covers.

 Lastly, hospice care offers significantly more services than palliative.
 These services are usually at no additional cost to either the patients or their families.